-Staff at SMS Changing Lives will operate a child-centred approach: a clear understanding of theneeds, wishes, views and voices of children.
+Staff at SMS Changing Lives will operate a child-centred approach: a clear understanding of the needs, wishes, views and voices of children.

-Staff at SMS Changing Lives will work alongside external organizations where appropriate to identify any concerns about child welfare and take action to address them.
+We will work alongside external organisations where appropriate to identify any concerns about child welfare and take action to address them.